jjdestef3/Getting-Cleaning-Data-Project/README.md

     4. Appropriately labels the data set with descriptive variable names.
     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Running the analysis

+First, read the CodeBook.md file for a description of the projects objective, the variables used, and any required transformations that were performed on the test data.
+Second, read the documentation that is included in the run_analysis.R file.
+This will describe what options are available when performing the analysis.

+To perform the cleaning and analysis with program defaults execute the run_analysis.R script from with the R environment (I use RStudio).